-If set to yes, then when generating responses the server will only add records to the authority and additional data sections when they are required (e.g. delegations, negative responses).
-This may improve the performance of the server.
+- no: the server will be as complete as possible when generating responses. - yes: the server will only add records to the authority and additional sections when such records are required by the DNS protocol (for example, when returning delegations or negative responses).
+This provides the best server performance but may result in more client queries.

-When set to no-auth, the server will omit records from the authority section unless they are required, but it may still add records to the additional section.
-When set to no-auth-recursive, this is only done if the query is recursive.
-When the query is not recursive, the effect is same as if no was specified.
-These settings are useful when answering stub clients, which usually ignore the authority section. no-auth-recursive is designed for mixed-mode servers which handle both authoritative and recursive queries.
+- no-auth: the server will omit records from the authority section except when they are required, but it may still add records to the additional section. - no-auth-recursive: the same as no-auth when recursion is requested in the query (RD=1), or the same as no if recursion is not requested.

+no-auth and no-auth-recursive are useful when answering stub clients, which usually ignore the authority section. no-auth-recursive is meant for use in mixed-mode servers that handle both authoritative and recursive queries.